grafana/grafana/docs/sources/administration/cli.md

 Some commands, such as installing or removing plugins, require `sudo` in order to run.

 **Windows users**
 Enter commands in Windows PowerShell, preceded by `.\`.
-They will not work in the command line.
+They will not work on the regular command line.

 Some commands, such as installing or removing plugins, require you to run Windows PowerShell as Administrator.